 It was a bright and sunlit day at Windsor Castle, the site of the annual Scouting Parade.
 The day began with a morning matins service for adults at St. George’s Chapel.
-Then it was time for the annual Parade, below we see some of the Scouts gathering in the Castle’s quadrangle as shared in this photo by Karl Cooper on Twitter.
+Then it was time for the annual Parade.
+More on the event from the UK Scouting website:

 It’s also a day of celebration, which brings together different groups from all over (plus their guests) to share in the special event.